-So just as one would prepare for a marathon or a medical procedure there are some recommendations to help ensure that the process is not only safe but satisfying, and with a rapid recovery:
+Resociative Medicine works the whole system.
+So just as you would prepare for a big physical work-out or a medical/surgical procedure here are some recommendations to help ensure that the process is not only safe but satisfying, and with a rapid recovery time:

 1. Make time for the process

-If you are new to the process, for maximum benefit and minimal ‘neuro-emotional wobbles’ it is suggested that you don’t have any work planned for the rest of the day, and ideally the day after a session.
+If you are new to process work, for maximum benefit and minimal ‘neuro-emotional wobbles’/fatigue it is suggested that you don’t have any work planned for the rest of the day after a session.
 This can help you determine how quickly you ‘reintegrate’.

-Similarly it is suggested that you let personal connections in your life know that any potentially challenging conversations are best left until at least 36 hours after a session.
+Similarly it is suggested that you let personal connections in your life know that any potentially challenging conversations are best left until at least a day after a session.

 2. Be physically prepared for the process

-These suggestions are based on observations of what improves outcomes, assists recovery, and clinically what is being used more in the process.
-The observations are supported by science on the substances used in quantum biological processes.
+These suggestions are based on clinical observations of what improves outcomes, assists recovery, and what is being used more in the process.
+The reccomendations are also supported by the science on the substances used in quantum biological processes.

 3. Let your body/subconscious help you with the process

-Often people have an intention or intentions for work, but Siobhan also encourages clients to be aware of what is ‘coming up’ for them in the days before a session.
+Often people have a concious intention for a session, but Siobhan also encourages clients to be aware of what is ‘coming up’ for them in the days before a session.
 For example there may be physical symptoms, but there could equally be memories or a poster/phrase or song reverberating.
 In Resociative Medicine there is no such thing as something which you are, ‘not sure if it’s worth mentioning’.

 Things to be aware of prior to engaging in Resociative Medicine